mixram/home-bot/README.md

-3d-bot
+universal-bot
 ============

 +++Intro+++
 -----------

 **Description**
-* the bot for Telegram.
+* a universal bot for Telegram.
-* main aim: to support ukrainian Telegram-group of 3D-printing.
 * app starts with **TelegramBotApplication.java**.

 **Web**